TheHarpagon/Discord-Application-Tutorial/README.md

 &NewLine;
 ## Support
-If you encountered any errors, feel free to direct message me on my Discord found [here](https://dsc.bio/TheHarpagon)!
+If you encountered any issues, feel free to direct message me on my Discord found [here](https://dsc.bio/TheHarpagon)!